marked42/learning-notes/html/html.md

 | area   | base     | br   | col   | embed  | hr    | img | input |
 | keygen | link     | meta | param | source | track | wbr |       |

-Single element attributes includes name, a equal sign and quoted string value.
+Single element attribute includes name, a equal sign and quoted string value.
 Adjacent attributes must be separated by space.
-Boolean attributes has a shorthand syntax with only attribute name.
+Boolean attribute has a shorthand syntax with only attribute name.

 ```html
 // These two forms are equal